openshift/training/docs/04-scaling-cluster.md

 # Scaling an OpenShift 4 Cluster
 With OpenShift 4.0+, we now have the ability to dynamically scale the cluster size through OpenShift itself.

 ## Manual Cluster Scale Up/Down

 In this exercise we're going to manually add worker nodes to our cluster:

 1. Go to the OpenShift web console and login with `kubeadmin` (or your admin username if different)
 1. Browse to `Machines` on the left-hand side-bar, and click `Machine Sets`.
 1. On the `Machine Sets` page, select `openshift-machine-api` from the `Project` dropdown and you should see the machine sets:

      <center><img src="../img/machine-set.png"/></center>

-1. Select one of the machine sets in the list by clicking on the name, e.g. "**beta-190305-1-79tf5-worker-us-east-1a**" (yours will be slightly different)
+1. Select one of the machine sets in the list by clicking on the name, e.g.
+"**beta-190305-1-79tf5-worker-us-east-1a**" (yours will be slightly different)

    Depending on the AWS region you chose, you may have several worker machine sets that can be scaled, some of which are at a scale of 0.
 It does not matter which set you choose for this example.
-1. In the `Actions` pull down menu (on the right hand side), select `Edit Count`.
+1. In the `Actions` pull down menu (on the right hand side), select `Edit Count`

 1. Enter '3' and click `Save`